-Freshman admission decisions are based on the strength of your high school curriculum taken, SAT or ACT, extra-curricular activities and letters of recommendation.
-The items below are viewed as key components of the admissions decision.
+Freshman admissions decisions are based on the strength of your high school curriculum taken, SAT or ACT, extra-curricular activities and letters of recommendation.
+Below are reviewed as key components of the admissions decision.

 - high school average

+- mathematics/science average

+- level of difficulty of high school courses attempted

 - SAT or ACT scores

-- mathematics/science average

-- teacher/counselor
+- teacher/counselor recommendations.

-- level of difficulty of high school

-recommendations.